igsemenov/triellipt/README.md

 # <img src="./docs/configs/logo.png" width="30" height="30"> triellipt

-An adaptive finite-element solver for elliptic PDEs.
+An adaptive finite-element solver for elliptic and parabolic PDEs.

+- Capable of solving steady-state and transient convection-diffusion problems.
+- Suitable for basic elliptic problems, such as electrostatics and Helmholtz-type equations.

 ## Features